apereirafernandez/apereirafernandez/README.md

 ### Hi there

-"Hey there!
+Hey there!
 I'm Adrian, a sports, yoga, and tech aficionado.
 Ever since I was a kid, I've been hooked on computers, diving into various operating systems, programs, and tools like a kid in a candy store.
 These days, I specialize in crafting sleek web apps and sites using an arsenal of tech goodies, including React, Vue, and Node.js, to name a few.
 I'm also well-versed in Docker, Linux environments.
 Swing by my GitHub profile to explore a collection of my brainchildren, ranging from nifty little apps to elaborate e-commerce ventures.
 I'm all about sharing knowledge and teaming up on exciting projects, so don't hesitate to drop me a line if you have something cool brewing.
-Let's connect and make magic happen!"
+Let's connect and make magic happen!

 ### Connect with me: